 A debt consolidation loan can be either a new first lien or a standalone second.
-But when refinancing an existing first mortgage, the motivation shouldn’t be to pay off other debt or take out cash with a cash out refinance.
-A refinance should make sense financially, consolidating debt is a secondary consideration.
+But when refinancing an existing first mortgage, the motivation shouldn’t be to pay off other debt or take out cash with a cash-out refinance.
+A refinance should make sense financially, a debt consolidation loan is a secondary consideration.
 If rates have dropped and you’re thinking about lowering your monthly payments, it’s time to talk about whether or not refinancing makes sense.
 If you haven’t looked at rates in a while and maybe you thought about refinancing say a year ago, it might not have been a 100 percent sure thing.
 But compared to this time last year 30 year rates are 0.75 percent lower and 15 year rates are close to 0.50 percent lower.
 A debt consolidation loan might make sense.

 When thinking about the possibilities of a refinance, the answer won’t be solely in the interest rate.
 Instead, it will be about how much lower your payments will be due to the lower interest compared to the costs involved with getting a new mortgage.
 If closing costs are $4,000 and your new monthly payment drops by $150 dollars, you’d recover that $4,000 in just over two years.
 Not bad.
 If you’re saving $50 per month, that recovery point balloons out to 80 months.
 Not so good.